ShreyBiswas/GreyLiteratureClassifier/README.md

 - **Level-1** models are extremely performant, less accurate models that take *Level-0.5* data and extracts *Level-1.5* data.
 - **Level-1.5** data has been selected as a potential Conservation-adjacent item.
 - **Level-2** models are more selective but less performance, taking *Level-1.5* data and selecting only the best as *Level-2.5* data.
-- **Level-2.5** data are the most likely candidates to be useful Conservation Evidence.
+- **Level-2.5** data contains the most likely candidates to be useful Conservation Evidence.

 More levels can be added for more precise models, or levels can be swapped out.

 The best URL candidates from each layer will be saved into `results/level-x.5.csv`, sorted by score.
-They can be viewed there.
+They can be manually viewed there.
+Pandas JSON files are also saved in `data/level-x.5/potential.json` for further processing.